Luis Urías Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- Yankees pitchers combine to rank 18th in baseball in home runs given up (175 total, 1.2 per game).
+- Yankees pitchers combine to give up 175 total home runs at a rate of 1.2 per game (to rank 17th in the league).

+- The Yankees are sending Vasquez (2-2) to make his fifth start of the season.
+He is 2-2 with a 2.36 ERA and 22 strikeouts in 26 2/3 innings pitched.

-- In his most recent appearance on Wednesday against the Detroit Tigers, the righty threw 6 1/3 innings, giving up three earned runs while surrendering five hits.
+- His last appearance was out of the bullpen on Thursday when the righty threw 2 1/3 innings against the Detroit Tigers, surrendering one earned run while giving up three hits.

-- In 29 games this season, the 27-year-old has a 4.54 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .264 to opposing hitters.
+- In seven games this season, the 24-year-old has a 2.36 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .186 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.